-8Yahweh of hosts, the God of Israel says, ls 15- "I have heard the affronts of Moab and the mockery of the Ammonites who insulted my people and extended their boundaries at the expense of my territory.
+Yahweh of hosts, the God of Israel says, 15-16 "I have heard the affronts of Moab and the mockery of the Ammonites who insulted my people and extended their boundaries at the expense of my territory.

-9Therefore I swear that, as I live, Moab Gen 19:24 shall become like Sodom, and Ammon like Gomorrah, as desert indeed.
-The remnant of my people shall plunder them, the survivors of my nation shall receive them as an inheritance.10 This shall be their lot, in payment for their pride, for they insulted the people of the God of hosts and have enriched themselves at my people's expense."
-11Yahweh will be inflexible with them when he calls to account all the gods of the earth.
-12Then the pagans who live on the islands shall worship him, each in his own land.
+Therefore I swear that, as I live, Moab shall become like Sodom, and Ammon like Gomorrah, as desert indeed.
+The remnant of my people shall plunder them, the survivors of my nation shall receive them as an inheritance.
+10 This shall be their lot, in payment for their pride, for they insulted the people of the God of hosts and have enriched themselves at my people's expense."
+11 Yahweh will be inflexible with them when he calls to account all the gods of the earth.
+12 Then the pagans who live on the islands shall worship him, each in his own land.

 "The threat of my sword also hangs over you, Ethiopians."
-13Yahweh will raise his hand against the north and reduce Assyria to ruins.
-14He will leave Nineveh in utter desolaown power and said to herself: I and no one but I. Why is it now a heap of ruins where animals take shelter?
-Everyone who passes by her hisses, making signs with the hand.

-$\frac{Nh}{2-3}$ tion, barren as the desert.
+13 Yahweh will raise his hand against the north and reduce Assyria to ruins.
+14 He will leave Nineveh in utter Nh 2-3 desolation, barren as the desert.
 Herds of all kinds of animals shall find shelter in her, and even the pelican and the heron shall dwell in her ruins; the owl shall hoot from the window and the raven from the threshold.